If you're the type of person who wants to know even more, we suggest these good reads. The topics are crucial to the financial planning process.

-This chart breaks down performance of various asset classes over the last decade.
+This chart breaks down performance of various asset classes over the last two decades.
 It’s sorted by different baskets of assets such as bonds, commodities, gold, stocks, real estate, and emerging markets.
 The importance of diversification is almost self-evident.

 This eye-opening chart comes from JP Morgan Asset Management.
 It shows the range of returns on an annualized basis for stocks, bonds, and a 50/50 stock-bond portfolio over 1-year, 5-year, 10-year, and 20-year periods.
 The returns data is from 1950-2013.

 Financial planning is more than budgeting, saving or having the perfect investment strategy.
 Financial planning is a process that sets you on a course toward achievement of your personal goals, needs and priorities through the proper management of your financial affairs.
 This overview has been prepared by the Financial Planning Standards Council.

 Financial planners project your financial future, including retirement needs and income, insurance needs, children’s education, and more.
 In making these projections, we are bound by method rather than results.
 This document explicitly maps out the assumptions used in the preparation of your financial projections.
 It's fairly long and technical, though.
 If you prefer to skip it, rest assured that we follow these guidelines or are even more conservative in our projections.
 We will never forecast returns that are in excess of these guidelines.